10 Habits That Will Make You Smarter

 Physical exercise is not only good for your body but also your brain.
 Regular exercise increases blood flow to the brain and promotes the growth of new brain cells.
 Incorporate exercise into your routine by:

-Engaging in at least 30 minutes of moderate exercise, such as walking, jogging, or cycling, most days of the week.
+Most days of the week, engage in at least 30 minutes of moderate exercise, such as walking, jogging, or cycling.

 5. Stay Socially Active